 BAME led organisations within the charity sector were identified as one of the most vulnerable in COVID-19 times, with 87% facing potential closure without urgent funding.
 Despite having never curated a conference before, Martha set about working with Fundraising Everywhere to create an event that would provide a valuable opportunity for BAME led organisations to network and access tools, training and other collaborators.
 The final result was 44 speakers, 6000 virtual tickets and being the number two trending topic on UK Twitter.

-Martha's full bbcon session, Key steps to event curation success: Insights from the first ever BAME conference, is available to watch on-demand on the bbcon conference site now.
-In the meantime, we’ve taken a few key pieces of advice from her talk and shared them with you below.
+We’ve taken a few key pieces of advice from Martha's full talk, Key steps to event curation success: Insights from the first ever BAME conference, and shared them with you below.